 Accessibility and Special Concerns

 Often times the elder generation has trouble with stairs.
 Ensure that you remember and ask about wheelchair access, pool lifts and specialized equipment requirements..

 Make sure to include your furry family members.
 While quite a few vacation homes allow furry friends, rules and costs vary per property.
 Type of pet, size and breeds could be restricted.
 Read your agreement very carefully!
 Extra fees or costs may be applied to your contract.
 Ask questions *before* you reserve!

 Start the Search

 .
-Together with Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local rental properties" for local vacation rental management companies.
-In addition to offering distinctive rental properties, local companies offer you outstanding service..
+In combination with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Hilton Head local rental properties" for local rental management companies.
+Local companies typically have an exclusive assortment of rentals daily and weekly.